jagzmz/json-to-cypher/README.md

 *   `async generateQueries(data: any): Promise<{ queries: Array<{ query: string; params: Record<string, any>; isMerge?: boolean; }> }>`: Processes the data according to the schema and returns an array of Cypher query objects (query string and parameters).
 *   `serializeSchema(): string`: Returns the schema as a JSON string.
-*   `static fromSerialized(serializedSchema: string, transformerRegistry?: TransformerRegistry): GraphMapper`: Creates a mapper instance from a serialized schema string.
+*   `static fromSerialized(serializedSchema: string, transformerRegistry?: TransformerRegistry): JSON-to-Cypher`: Creates a mapper instance from a serialized schema string.

 ## Dive Deeper: Examples in Tests 🔍🎯

-**The most comprehensive examples are in the test suite!** Explore `tests/GraphMapper.test.ts` to see various scenarios in action, including:
+**The most comprehensive examples are in the test suite!** Explore `tests/JSON-to-Cypher.test.ts` to see various scenarios in action, including:

 *   Different ID strategies
 *   Type conversions